What Is It?

 Apam Balik is a dish that's famous in my home country, Malaysia.
 It is also a known dish in the nearby countries like Singapore, Indonesia and Brunei.
 It's an Asian style pancake turnover with varieties of fillings inside.
-The fillings can vary from the most traditional one like roasted peanuts, sugar and creamy sweet corn to chocolate and even cheese.

 The thickness of an Apam Balik can also be different.
 Some like it very thin and others not so much.
 Apam Balik is different on its own because when it's fully cooked, it's folded in half.
 Thus the name turnover or balik.